 Under the Control of Substances Hazardous to Health (COSHH), Diesel Engine Exhaust Emissions (DEEE) are hazardous to health.
 Employees should be prevented to exposure, or any risk adequately controlled.
 Employers must achieve this law requirement by providing suitable risk assessments for personal exposure.

-To adequately evaluate exposure to diesel engine exhaust emissions (DEEE) it is necessary to undertake an assessment of the fumes individual components such as carbon dioxide (CO2), carbon monoxide, nitrous oxides (NO, NO2) and respirable dust represented as elemental carbon (EC).
+To adequately evaluate exposure to DEEE, it is necessary to undertake an assessment of the fumes' individual components such as carbon dioxide (CO2), carbon monoxide, oxides of nitrogen (NO, NO2), and respirable dust represented as elemental carbon (EC).
 Exposure should be kept as low as reasonably practicable at all times.